 Dr. Laurencin is a pioneer of the new field, Regenerative Engineering.
 He was named one of the 100 Engineers of the Modern Era by the American Institute of Chemical Engineers, and received the Founder’s Award from the Society for Biomaterials.
 He received the NIH Director’s Pioneer Award, NIH’s highest and most prestigious research award and the National Science Foundation’s Emerging Frontiers in Research and Innovation Grant Award.
 Dr. Laurencin is the Editor-in-Chief of Regenerative Engineering and Translational Medicine, and is the Founder of the Regenerative Engineering Society.
 He is a Fellow of the American Chemical Society, the American Institute of Chemical Engineers, the Biomedical Engineering Society, the Materials Research Society and an AAAS Fellow.
 The American Association for the Advancement of Science awarded Dr. Laurencin the Philip Hauge Abelson Prize given ‘for signal contributions to the advancement of science in the United States’.

 Dr. Laurencin is active in mentoring, especially underrepresented minority students.
 He received the American Association for the Advancement of Science Mentor Award, the Beckman Award for Mentoring, and the Presidential Award for Excellence in Science, Math and Engineering Mentoring in ceremonies at the White House.
 The SFB established The Cato T. Laurencin, M.D., Ph.D.
 Travel Fellowship in his honor.
 Dr. Laurencin is also active in addressing Health Disparities.

-Dr. Laurencin is an elected member of the Institute of Medicine of the National Academy of Sciences and an elected member of the National Academy of Engineering.
+Dr. Laurencin is an elected member of the National Academy of Medicine, National Academy of Engineering, and the American Academy of Arts and Sciences.
+He is also active internationally.

 MIT: Ph.D., Biochemical Engineering/Biotechnology 1987